mantrajsframework/mantrad/README.md

 Run your first Mantra project with [Mantra Hello World](/docs/24-mantra-hello-world.md) sample step by step.

-# Mantra Framework.
+# Mantra.
 What it is?

 Mantra is a Node.js framework for *lean*, scalable and high performance projects, based on small and highly decoupled components.